 Spanish-built towns and cities pepper the Yucatán’s interior with bustling plazas and pastel-shaded adobe town houses.
 Don’t miss the breezy city of Mérida, the Yucatán’s cultural and intellectual capital, and a centre of power since the 16th century.
 Beset with intricately worked historic mansions, baroque churches, crumbling monasteries and rambling old haciendas, it is a testament to the grandeur of the colonial age.

-In the countryside, tradition is on the decline, but many communities continue to be immersed in the myths and archetypes of the ancient Mayan world.
-The Pre-Colombian language of Yucatec Maya is still spoken widely, life revolves around the shifting whims of Chac, the rain god, and the spirits of an ancestral past are never far away.
+In the countryside, tradition is on the decline, but many communities continue to be immersed in the myths and archetypes of the ancient Maya world.
+The Pre-Colombian language of Yucatec Mayan is still spoken widely, life revolves around the shifting whims of Chac, the rain god, and the spirits of an ancestral past are never far away.
 Where the moon rises over tangled jungle canopies, the great palaces and pyramids of Chichen Itza exalt dynasties of long lost kings.
 On the peninsula’s eastern shores, the crumbling cliff-top temples of Tulúm greet the dawn from a commanding vantage over the Caribbean.

 The Mayas, bound to the land in all its diversity, are inseparable from the natural environment that nurtures and inspires them.
 Essentially a vast, flat limestone shelf, the Yucatán peninsula is blanketed with brooding lagoons, thorny scrubland, flamingo-filled wetlands and tracts of exuberant tropical forests.
 There are very few rivers at its surface, but underground, a labyrinth of subterranean caverns connects life-sustaining fresh water wells and giant sinkholes known as cenotes.
 The ancient Mayas worshipped them as portals to another dimension.
 Indeed, those who dive or snorkel in them tend to report otherworldly experiences.